Compensation

 Ready for your next opportunity?
 PS&D can help.

-Founded and owned by Providence, we recruit for hundreds of jobs within its seven-state footprint, in addition to more than 40 other partners.
-We've helped thousands of providers find their next Primary Care opportunity.
+Founded and owned by Providence, we recruit for hundreds of jobs within its seven-state footprint, in addition to partners across the country.
+We’ve helped thousands of physicians find their next Primary Care opportunity.

 Reach out to our team today to learn more about our Family Medicine and Internal Medicine roles.